rdlittle/hangman/README.md

     pip install --user -r requirements.txt

 Or
-    pip install --user pillow
+    pip install pillow --user

 Linux Note:
-    One additional package is needed
+    On a Linux system only, one additional package is needed

     For Fedora, the package is python3-tkinter-*
         Example: